Follow

 In Part 1 of this topic, I gave a basic description of the erotic blueprint based on Dr. Esther Perel's book, Mating in Captivity: Unlocking Erotic Intelligence.
 In this second article about the erotic blueprint, I'm providing a clinical vignette to help illustrate the dynamics involved in a particular case and how therapy can help (see my article: The Paradox of Love and Sexual Desire in a Committed Relationship).

-Overcoming Sexual Problems in Therapy Related to Your Erotic Blueprint
+Overcoming Sexual Problems Related to Your Erotic Blueprint

 To recap briefly from the prior article: What gives you sexual pleasure and how you learned to love is derived from the impact of your relationship with your caregivers, including: